SAP/openui5-docs/docs/Screen_Reader_Support_33fae34.md

 ## Screen Reader Support

 OpenUI5 application developers need to be aware of how the screen reader reads out the contents of the UI.
-Labels, headings and descriptions help you describe the contents and visual elements of an application.
+Labels, headings, and descriptions help you describe the contents and visual elements of an application.

 ***